Pokémon 3: The Movie: Plot

-Ash locates Molly and Delia, and implores Entei to return his mother.
-Entei refuses, easily defeats Totodile and Cyndaquil, and tries killing Ash and Pikachu.
-Having witnessed the crisis on TV in Charicific Valley, Charizard rescues Ash and Pikachu.
+Ash locates Molly and Delia, attempting to convince Molly to leave with them, but she is too scared and refuses, causing the power of the Unown to fight back.
+Entei returns and battles Ash, defeating his Pokémon and nearly killing him and Pikachu.
+However, having witnessed the crisis on TV in Charicific Valley, Ash's Charizard appears in time to rescue Ash and Pikachu.
 Entei engages Charizard in a duel and eventually tries to kill him.
-However, Molly (who now sees that her actions are causing more harm than good) thwarts Entei and tells him to stop fighting.
-Ash and his friends convince Molly to leave with them, Entei revealing he was created by the Unown to be her father.
+But then Molly, who realizes that her desires are causing more harm than good, tells Entei to stop fighting.
+She is finally convinced to let go of her pain and leave with them, as Entei reveals he will soon depart, having served his purpose to follow her wishes.

-The Unown suddenly lose control of their powers and start to seal the group in the mansion.
-Ash, Pikachu, Charizard, Misty, Togepi, Brock, Delia, Molly and Team Rocket escape down to the hall where the Unown are.
-Pikachu and Charizard attempt to break the forcefield protecting the Unown, but they are unsuccessful—until they are joined by Entei, combining their powers to destroy the shield with Molly's support.
+The Unown suddenly begin losing control of their powers and start to seal the group in the mansion.
+The group (plus Team Rocket) escape to the main hall where the Unown are.
+Pikachu and Charizard attempt to break the forcefield protecting the Unown, but they are unsuccessful, until they are joined by Entei, combining their powers to destroy the shield with Molly's support.
 Entei sacrifices himself and the Unown return to their dimension, reversing all of their effects on the world and returning Hale to the ruins where he originally vanished.

-The group ventures outside, where Oak, Skyler, Lisa and others meet them.
+The group ventures outside, where Oak, Skyler, Lisa, and others meet them.
 Team Rocket hides in the mansion upon seeing the police outside and declare that they will always have another opportunity to catch Pokémon.
-Charizard and Lisa depart from Ash's company, and Molly reunites with her father as well as with her long-lost mother.
+Charizard and Lisa depart from Ash's company, and Molly reunites with her biological father as well as with her long-lost biological mother.